samfrost23/nd00333_AZMLND_C2/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+## Future Work
+Some ideas for improving the project in the future:
+Increase the experiment timeout, this may improve the results as the AutoML can try to find more accuracy.
+Enable Deep learning to possibly increase the performance